FabricMC/fabric-docs/develop/data-generation/advancements.md

 ## Rewards {#rewards}

-We can attach rewards to our advancements, which will be given when a player completes the advancement.
+We can attach rewards to our advancements, which will be granted when a player completes the advancement.
 We can do this by calling `Advancement.Builder#rewards(...)` with the rewards we want to add.

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModAdvancementProvider.java#experience-reward